apache/arrow/docs/source/cpp/streaming_execution.rst

 ----------

-For many complex computations, successive direct `invocation of compute functions <invoking compute functions>` is not feasible in either memory or computation time.
+For many complex computations, successive direct `invocation of compute functions <invoking-compute-functions>` is not feasible in either memory or computation time.
 Doing so causes all intermediate data to be fully materialized.
 To facilitate arbitrarily large inputs and more efficient resource usage, arrow also provides a streaming query